UMAprotocol/UMIPs/UMIPs/Add uTVL_KPI_SGT as price identifier.md

 This UMIP enables the DVM to support price requests based on the TVL of SharedStake.
 A synthetic option is minted against a base collateral, in this case SGT, which expires at 00.00(UTC) December 31th 2021.
 Options are redeemed on the basis of TVL/10^9, with a floor of 0.1 and a ceiling of 2.
-The value locked is calculated by identifying the total values staked within the SGT pool, SGT/ETH LP liquidity mining pool, and vETH2 pool.
+The value staked is calculated by identifying the total values staked within the SGT pool, SGT/ETH LP liquidity mining pool, and vETH2 pool.
 The dollar value of each of the collateral types is then summed to provide the total value locked.
 Motivation
 The primary motivation for the development of KPI options is to allow protocols to incentivize Defi users to assist them to reach the protocol's identified goals.
 By leveraging their community resources, SharedStake can increase TVL, strengthen their governance token, and share value with their community members.
 Total Value Locked (TVL) is a frequently quoted key performance indicator and one which has a level of prominence in key Defi dashboards as an indicator of the health and growth of a protocol.